metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 malware or spyware.

 Installing cracks, warez and similar is the most common way to let hackers in.\
-Following site explains [How to verify Digital Signatures of programs in Windows][digital signature]
+The following site explains [How to verify Digital Signatures of programs in Windows][digital signature]

 To enforce digital signature requirement for all software on your system follow steps below: